 PUT-IN: For kayakers the best put-in is at the base of Sunset Falls on the South Fork of the Skykomish (elevation 500').
 Access to the traditional put-in is 1 mile east of the Mt.
 Index Cafe off Highway 2 (mile 36.5).
 At this point there is a pullout on the south side of the highway and a road that leads down towards the river (marked with a "road closed" sign).
 Follow the road down to a parking area just before a bridge over a small creek.
 Hike your boat down the hill under the railroad tracks to the base of Sunset Falls.
 (NOTE: Access to this put-in has been closed by WDFW.
 Restoring access is a long-term priority of American Whitewater).
 Currently, the best alternative access point is on Forest Service land on river left above Powerline Rapid (1.9 river miles downstream from Sunset Falls).
 At Hwy 2 mile 35.1 (just west of bridge across the Skykomish) take FR 6020 0.4 miles to a parking area near a big powerline tower.
 A trail from the corner of the parking area leads down to the river at a point just upstream of Powerline Rapid.
 Don't attempt to use private land (clearly marked) near the base of Sunset Falls on river left.
 Additional access points include Forest Service land at the Hwy 2 bridge at mile 35.1 (river left), and on the North Fork at either the railroad bridge in the town of Index (river left) or Forest Service land (Llama Ledges) less than a mile south of Index (river right).

 TAKEOUT: The railroad bridge over the Skykomish at Highway 2 mile 32.5 (elevation 295').
 There is a parking area on the north side of Highway 2 with enough space for a half dozen cars (more if you get creative).
 There have been occasional problems with break-ins to shuttle vehicles.
-Some pull off the road a few hundred yards upstream where the road is closer to the river at Split Rock (Highway 2 mile 32.9).
+Some pull off the road a few hundred yards upstream where the road is closer to the river at Split Rock (Highway 2 mile 32.9) -- this is currently the most commonly used takeout for the Sky.
 This access is private land but Outdoor Adventure Center provides insurance to cover use of the site as a boating access but you need to fill out a liability waiver with Outdoor Adventure Center in Index.
 Others, including rafters, takeout at the fishing access downstream (Highway 2 mile 30.4).
+Many continue down river from here to the Big Eddy take out a few miles downstream, adding a bit of Class II-III to the run.

 Boulder Drop is the main rapid on the Skykomish.
 For many boaters in the region, it is the first class IV rapid they run.
 There are several different lines depending on flow and skill.
 Standard lines include Ned's Needle or Airplane turn.
 The best scouting location is from river right.
 It can also be portaged on the left (hike up to the road and walk along the shoulder).